jusso-dev/Personal-Blog/_data/blog/2021-06-13-ssl-tls-at-home-for-free.md

 Now, copy the root-CA.pem certificate we generated on our root CA computer, i.e. the first computer we ran mkcert on, to the target computer.

-Now, ~/cd into the $CAROOT folder (get this folder by running `mkcert -CAROOT` folder, and copy the root-CA.pem certificate we previously mentioned that we copied to this computer.
+Now, ~/cd into the $CAROOT folder (get this folder by running `mkcert -CAROOT` command), and copy the root-CA.pem certificate we previously mentioned that we copied to this computer.
 Remove/delete any other certificates in this folder, and ensure only the root-CA,pem certificate we just copied is in this folder (VERY IMPORTANT).

 Now simply run on the target machine: